15- Solved problem 6-19-4 for local buckling of column-2010.

 What are the main chapter and sections for slender built up section?

 Determine the nominal axial strength for the Non-standard shape of Figure 6.19.4 for an effective length kl=8 feet, with fy used of 100 ksi.
 The I section is composed of three plates; the upper plate breadth is 10 inches.
-The thickness is 1/2 inches.
+The thickness is 1/2 inch.

 Solved problem 6-19-4 for local buckling of columns